 International Students: The Career Development Office has a special form for obtaining curricular practical training (whatever that is) for the summer.

-For more information and ideas, visit Grinnell's Career Development Office.
+For more information and ideas, visit Grinnell's Center for Career, Life, and Service.

 You might also consider applying for internships at research laboratories.